gobbez/MyLearningPath/Python/DeepLearning/Deep-Learning-With-Python-Book/README.md

 **Recurrent Neural Network (RNN)**

-This network elaborates a single timestep input at time while keeping a state (a vector or list of vectors, a point in the states-space)
+Recurrent Neural Network elaborates a single timestep input at time while keeping a state (a vector or list of vectors, a point in the states-space)
 <br>
 This network performs better than Conv1D for time-series where the recent-past is more important than long-past.
 <br>